EduPH/My-personal-CV/README.md

 [About](#about) | [What am I doing?](#what-am-i-doing) | [Education](#education) | [Language skill](#language-skill) | [Interests](#interests) | [Links](#links)

-Mathematician just graduated and current student at [Logic,computation and AI master](http://master.cs.us.es/Máster_Universitario_en_Lógica,_Computación_e_Inteligencia_Artificial) at Seville University.
+Mathematician at Seville University.
+You can see more about me on my [webpage](http://personal.us.es/epaluzo/)

 ## About

-I am a student interested in improving my programming skills and apply my mathematical knowledge in Artificial Intelligence.
+I am a researcher interested in improving my programming skills and apply my mathematical knowledge in Artificial Intelligence.
 My dream is to develop an investigation career.

 ## What am I doing?